By Rick Becker 26 October 2017

-2 Submission induced through an unhealthy fear keeps followers in their place.
+2. Submission induced through an unhealthy fear keeps followers in their place.
 Questioning a particular teaching or any form of critical reasoning is frowned upon by the leaders and treated as a mutiny of sorts.
-Those who obey and submit are duly rewarded with positions in the ministry, mentions by name, and are allowed in the inner circle.
+Those who obey and submit are duly rewarded with positions in the ministry, mentioned by name, and are allowed in the inner circle.
 Those who ask legitimate questions concerning doctrine or practices are immediately dealt with.
 Usually, they will be accused of several things: having a rebellious spirit, acting out of personal hurts that they have not dealt with, or not being in tune with the Holy Spirit and in doing so grieving him.
 Some unfortunate souls will even receive threats in the form of “prophetic words.”
 Finally, they will probably be threatened with the go-to verse for all manipulative false teachers: “Touch not my anointed ones, do my prophets no harm!”
-Psalm 105:15.
+(Psalm 105:15).
 This verse does not mean it’s wrong to question a leader regarding their teachings.
-This verse meant that it would have been wrong for David to kill king Saul.
-David had the opportunity but spared Saul ( 2 Sam 24:10-11) and cut off a piece of Saul’s robe.
+This verse meant that it would have been wrong for David to kill King Saul.
+David had the opportunity but spared Saul (2 Sam 24:10-11) and cut off a piece of Saul’s robe.

 Contrary to scripture, the leaders have ulterior motives and rule from their position at the top of their hierarchical structure.
 Instead, leaders should: “shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock” (1 Peter 5:2-3).